Architects use technical and creative skill to design structures that suit the requirements of their clients

-- There may be considerable travel within a working day, although absence from home overnight is uncommon.
-A company car is not usually offered, but mileage for site visits may be payable.
+- A company car is not usually offered, but mileage for site visits may be payable.

 You must register with the statutory body, the Architects Registration Board (ARB), in order to legally use the title 'architect' in the UK.

-Chartered architect status is available through membership of the Royal Institute of British Architects (RIBA), although it is not a legal requirement to be registered with RIBA in order to practise as an architect.
+Chartered architect status is available through membership of RIBA, although it's not a legal requirement to be registered with RIBA in order to practise.

 This usually consists of:

 - Part 1 - this is an approved first degree in architecture, which typically takes three or four years, or the work-based RIBA studio route or apprenticeship

 - Stage 1 practical experience/year out (post Part 1) - usually 12 months in duration, this consists of supervised and recorded professional experience.
 This is commonly taken in architects' practices, but may be in any sector of the building industry, including construction and design, as long as the work is related to architecture and is supervised by a construction professional

 - Part 2 - two years of further study to deepen your architectural knowledge.
 This can be completed as a two-year full-time university course or as work-based study, resulting in an award such as a BArch, Diploma or MArch.